pogiship/vuejs-docs-dockerized-hexo-and-nginx/README.md

 ﻿# VueJS Docs Dockerized with Hexo and Nginx

 ## Introduction
 This project provides a **dockerized version of the VueJS documentation site**, using **Hexo** as a static site generator and **NGINX** as a production web server.
 The setup includes a development environment where you can preview changes live and a production-like environment serving pre-built static files.

+You can view the overall interaction of system components visually by opening the vuejs-docs-docker.drawio file located in the root directory.

 ## Quick Start
 Follow these steps to set up and run the project on your machine.